jcharpi/Uify/README.md

 I wrote all of the words in this document myself (besides the headers) though I did **have Claude organize the README.md for me.
 I am now likely going to have Claude help clean up the project (remove unused code/search for duplicate code or functions that could be separated out).
 I'll also have Claude add some emojis to this README because who doesn't love emojis?**

+**I ended up having Claude add document headers and do some last minute styling to PromptInput on the preview screen as well.
+I've tested everything works - we are ready for Deployment time!**

 This is a step I like to take before deployment.
 I will then deploy and send my project over to be assessed.
 This was fun to work on, and could be a really useful project if fleshed out with an actual backend.

 ## Closing Notes 🎉